Last updated : February 20, 2022

 What we are doing to keep everybody safe at Chicago Dizziness and Hearing:

 For everybody (patients and staff both), we require a mask (no bandana).
 There are no hand shakes.
 We take the temperature of all people entering the clinic (including staff) and send people home who have a temperature or symptoms suggestive of Covid-19.
-We use gloves so as to not touch patients directly with our hands.
+We use gloves.
 We wash hands and sanitize equipment between patients.
 Our waiting room is large and the chairs are widely spaced out.

 We ask most accompanying persons to wait outside the clinic -- usually this means in the car, although sometimes people find other places to hang out.
 We allow all patients to use "facetime" or a similar smartphone app to allow their accompanying person(s) to participate in the visit.